karan-kapoor90/portfolYOU/_drafts/kubernetes-101.md

               - <value2>
 ```

-> Node anti-affinity doesn't have a seperate clause for itself.
+> Node anti-affinity doesn't have a separate clause for itself.
 You control it using the operators in the

 > Node affinity is defined on the pod spec, meaning that that pod will be placed on a node with a matching label, it doesn't however restrict other pods from being scheduled on that node.